Vinayak Damodar Savarkar: Muslims

 Since his time in jail, Savarkar was known for his anti-Muslim writings.
 Historians including Rachel McDermott, Leonard A. Gordon, Ainslie Embree, Frances Pritchett and Dennis Dalton state that Savarkar promoted an anti-Muslim form of Hindu nationalism.

 Savarkar saw Muslims in the Indian police and military to be "potential traitors".
 He advocated that India reduce the number of Muslims in the military, police and public service and ban Muslims from owning or working in munitions factories.
 Savarkar criticised Gandhi for being concerned about Indian Muslims.
-(Note: He described Mahatma Gandhi's nonviolence as "absolutely sinful" and criticized Gandhi's often-expressed concern for the well-being of India's Muslims.)
+(Note: He described Mahatma Gandhi's nonviolence as "absolutely sinful" and criticised Gandhi's often-expressed concern for the well-being of India's Muslims.)

 In his 1963 book Six Glorious Epochs of Indian History, Savarkar says Muslims and Christians wanted to "destroy" Hinduism.

 Women

-Historian Vinayak Chaturvedi writes that in a 1937 speech Savarkar said that "Kitchen and children were the main duties of women" and suggested that they have healthy children.
+In a 1937 speech, Savarkar said that "Kitchen and children were the main duties of women" and suggested that they have healthy children.
 Unlike Bal Gangadhar Tilak who said that women should not be allowed education at all as reading may make them "immoral" and "insubordinate," Savarkar held a less extreme view.
 Savarkar did not oppose the education of women but suggested that their education focus on how they could be good mothers and create a generation of patriotic children.
 In an essay titled "Women's beauty and duty," he stated that a woman's main duty was to her children, her home, and her country.
 As per Savarkar, any woman digressing from her domestic duties was "morally guilty of breach of trust."

 In his 1963 book Six Glorious Epochs of Indian History, Savarkar advocated the use of rape as political tool.
 He accused Muslim women of actively supporting Muslim men's atrocities against Hindu women, Savarkar wrote that young and beautiful Muslim girls should be captured, converted and presented to Maratha warriors to reward them, stating that the Muslim ruler Tipu Sultan had similarly distributed Hindu girls among his warriors.
 He further wrote:

 Let the sultans and their peers take a pledge that in the event of a Hindu victory our molestation and detestable lot shall be avenged on the Muslim women.
 Once they are haunted with this dreadful apprehension that the Muslim women too, stand in the same predicament in the case the Hindus win, the future Muslim conquerors will never dare to think of such molestation of Hindu women.

 As per Sharma, based on Swami Ramdas's teaching, Savarkar justifies the killing of countless British women and children in 1857.
 Sharma has translated some passages from "Savarkar Samgraha" which is originally in Savarkar's native language into English to give examples.

 In Jhansi, 12 women along with 23 children and 75 men were killed.
 Savarkar calls this killing of the British whites as a Bali or "Holy Sacrifice."

 On page 202 of Volume 5, Savarkar Samgraha, in his native language, Savarkar writes (translated by Sharma):